 How does Yotel Amsterdam Work?

 My biggest piece of advice is don’t be me.
 I didn’t book a cabin in advance and had to chance getting one last minute when I landed.
-When you find that amazing airfare with the long layover, go directly to the Yotel website or Booking.com and book your cabin right away.
+When you find that amazing airfare with the long layover, go online and book your cabin right away.

 I had hoped to sleep on my flight on the way to Amsterdam.
 But, the spawn of Satan that was kindly kicking the back of my chair had other plans for me.
 So, as I walked to the Yotel check-in I was particularly worse for wear.